- Open Access

 National programs tended to establish discrete initiatives, many of which related to specific health issues (eg asthma) or to building capacity within general practice (eg the Divisions program).
 Most states and territories had or were developing primary health care policies, as well as being involved in policies, plans and agreements to create links with national programs and coordinate implementation at state or regional level.
 While these appear to be complementary approaches, informants reported that their experience was of parallel streams of service provision with some scattered links between them rather than any integration of national with state level initiatives.
 This left regional and state level organisations with the role of integrating disparate programs to meet needs at those levels.

-Aspects of the primary health care system best and least well served by recent initiatives
+Table 3 takes four of the elements of the model of primary health care and summarises those which appeared to have been best and least well served by recent developments.

 The function which had been best supported was chronic disease care, especially the role of general practice in care coordination.
 This was in the process of being extended to prevention and risk factor management through the work of the then Joint Advisory Group on Population Health .
 There had been some attention to developing community capacity (particularly in rural areas) and to improving access to episodic care, particularly after hours and for underserved rural areas, but there was little emphasis on developing healthy public policy or safe and healthy environments.
 The approaches reflected these functions: considerable emphasis on multi-disciplinary care for individuals, but rather less focus on more comprehensive approaches such as multiple and systematic strategies, working across sectors or working within a socio-ecological framework.
 Informants identified the lack of strong links between consumers and providers as a particular problem here.
 Some identified promoting appropriate consumer demand through education and incentives (for example immunisation incentives for parents and carers) as a promising but little used approach.